tbardrick/betfair_project/README.md

 __Login Credentials__

-Usernames & Passwords should be stored within the git root folder and follow the format below;
+Credentials should be stored within `.json` files at the git root directory and follow the format below;

 `sql_logins.json` :
 ```